You have turned-in this assignment. You can review the lesson and see your previous answers.

 Very well done for your ideas there.

-In fact, it's also been made into several films, because the plot is so exciting and dramatic that people still want to hear that story hundreds of years later.
+In fact, it's also been made into several films because the plot is so exciting and dramatic that people still want to hear that story hundreds of years later.

-So, let's review the setting and some of the characters we're going to see in this play.
+So let's review the setting and some of the characters we're going to see in this play.

-It's set in the Italian city of Verona, where two families, the Montagues and the Capulets are locked in a violent feud and a feud is a long-running struggle between two people or two groups of people in this case.
+It's set in the Italian city of Verona, where two families, the Montagues and the Capulets, are locked in a violent feud.

 Now, this feud is crucial to the whole play and to the plot in general, because the two families hate each other so intensely and they've been arguing and fighting for years, including with violent confrontations.

-So, there's absolute hatred between the two groups of people, and that's so important to understanding the plot.
+So there's absolute hatred between the two groups of people, and that's so important to understanding the plot.

-So, who are these two sides?
-Who are the Montagues and who are the Capulets?
-Well, on the Capulet side, we have Juliet, one of our two main characters, and then Capulet or Lord Capulet, her father, Lady Capulet, who's Lord Capulet's wife, and then her nurse, and then Tybalt, who's her cousin.
+Well, on the Capulet side, we have Juliet, one of our two main characters, and then Capulet or Lord Capulet, her father, Lady Capulet, who's Lord Capulet's wife, and then her nurse, and then Tybalt, who is her cousin.

-Then, we've got the Montague side.
+Then we've got the Montague side.

-We've got Romeo, our other main character, and then Montague, or Lord Montague, his father, Lady Montague, Lord Montague's wife, Mercutio, who's his friend, and then Benvolio who's his cousin.
+We've got Romeo, our other main character, and then Montague or Lord Montague, his father, Lady Montague, Lord Montague's wife, Mercutio, who's his friend, and then Benvolio, who's his cousin.

 And the prince is the person who's in charge of Verona as a whole.

-So, he's responsible for keeping the peace.
+So he's responsible for keeping the peace.

-So, which side of the feud does each of these characters on?
-Are they a Montague or a Capulet?
-Pause the video and decide.
+So which side of the feud is each of these characters on?

-Romeo is a, well done, Montague.
+Yes, Romeo is a, well done, Montague.

-Tybalt is a Capulet.
+Tybalt is a Capulet, he's Juliet's cousin.

 Juliet is a Capulet.

-Mercutio is a Montague.
+Mercutio is a Montague, he's Romeo's friend.

-And Benvolio, also Montague.
+And Benvolio, also Montague, well done.

 He's Romeo's cousin.